ThibClnt/GoLPy/README.md

 ## Presentation

 Golpy stands for "Game of Life in Python".
-Far from the idea of creating a "new innovant python implementation of the Conways's Game of life", it is first an exercise, a good excuse to practice python for me.
+Far from the idea of creating a "new innovant python implementation of the Conways's Game of life", it is first an exercise, a good excuse to practice python.

 ## Controls